 Nostalgia Level: Mabinogi fans are greeted by a quite familiar enemy in Episode 8.
 One of the raid bosses of the episode is none other than Glas Ghaibhleann, Generation 1's final boss from the original game.
 The Succubus also returns, although there's only one of her this time.

 One-Hit Polykill: Heaving a big rock at a cluster of low-level mooks.
 Nearly all of Evie's magic attacks can do this, and at higher levels, some can take out large groups of more powerful mooks.
-One of Karok's smash attacks can do this.
+One of Karok's smash attacks can do this, as can one of Kai's special attacks.

 Only Sane Woman: Shayla is a definite Type 3, being the only one who truly understands what's going on, and isn't obsessed with politics, religion, conspiracies, personal issues, or booze.
 Rather than fighting to change things, she just sits back and uses the situation to her own financial advantage.